IgnisDa/ryot/docs/content/architecture.md

 This will expose your local server on `https://ryot.serveo.net`.
 You can use this URL in Jellyfin etc. to test events sent to your local Ryot instance.

+Another helpful tool is [Webhook.site](https://webhook.site/).
+It can be used to inspect the requests sent to your server.

 ### Version Control

 Unless it is a very small change, I prefer creating a separate branch and merging it via an